 - Residency requirement: none

-The United Arab Emirates Golden Visa is the only one in the Middle East that provides an opportunity for foreign investors and skilled professionals to obtain long-term residency.
+The United Arab Emirates Golden Visa program is the only one in the Middle East that provides an opportunity for foreign investors and skilled professionals to obtain long-term residency.
 This exclusive program allows eligible individuals to secure residence for five to ten years by making qualifying investments in the UAE.

 Regarding qualifying investments, the UAE government provides a unique set of eligibility criteria beyond direct investments for foreigners to qualify for their program.
 These include: